satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 ### The reviewer's cost

-Typically the common review costs you 30 to 90 minutes.
+Typically the expert review costs you 30 to 90 minutes.
 The cognitive load is high and intense.
 People ideally know the in and outs of the affected code parts and they understand the business domain to put the changes into the right context for evaluation.
 This type of review is ideal for complex features with new architectural decisions which will influence and shape the future of the project.

-The review is also a great candidate to educate and influence less seasoned developers.
+This type of review is a great candidate to educate and influence less seasoned developers.
 Give them a chance to work on some complex project and provide an expert review to accompany them in delivering a future-proof change.

 ### How to conduct